|Healthcare Training Institute - Quality Education since 1979CE for Psychologist, Social Worker, Counselor, & MFT!!

 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Name the three essential confrontation skills.
+-Name three essential confrontation strategies in adolescent addiction.

 -Name one of the critical differences between treating chemically dependent adolescents and treating chemically dependent adults.